deepmalakale/Data_Visualization_Tableau/README.md

 ### 📌 Age Group Binning

-Since Tableau initially interpreted **Age** as a continuous measure, age bins were created for better grouped analysis and clearer visualization.
+Since Tableau initially interpreted **Age** as a numerical measure, age bins were created for better grouped analysis and clearer visualization.

+These preparation steps ensured that the dataset was properly organized and ready for analysis.
+The calculated fields were created to support overall business performance measurement and improve analytical capabilities across different visualizations.

 ---